Programs & Services

 Information and Referral Services

-These pocket-sized sheets contain a wealth of valuable information from multi-service centers to meal services and everything in between.
+These pocket-sized local resource directories contain a wealth of valuable information from multi-service centers to meal services and everything in between.
+At CHIRP meal program sites and elsewhere in the community, we distributed over 7,000 “Street Sheets."
+They are distributed at meal programs and elsewhere in the community.
+See one here.

 The NCS Residence, a long-term, supportive housing facility on East 81st Street in Manhattan, houses 65 formerly homeless men and women, the majority of whom are mentally ill and have been chronically homeless.